How to Design a Professional Pilot CV

 Guidance on what to include in your airline pilot CV and how to present it…

-How to Design a Pilot CV
+How to Design a CV for an Airline Pilot

 This guide can help you to create a stand-out CV that includes all the vital information a pilot recruiter wants to see, in a clear, concise and industry accepted format.
 If you follow the steps in this guide, you will be much more likely to be invited for an interview compared to trying to create a CV with no knowledge of how to do it properly.
 Keep in mind that pilot CVs are unique and a CV used for other ground-based jobs won’t be suitable.